EN FR

 Post-Doctoral Fellows

-• Jack Davis [INRIA, Post-Doctoral Fellow, from Oct 2023, QAT AEx Team]
+• Jack Davis [INRIA, Post-Doctoral Fellow, QAT AEx Team]

-• Wissam Ghantous [INRIA, Post-Doctoral Fellow, from Sep 2023]
+• Wissam Ghantous [INRIA, Post-Doctoral Fellow, until Aug 2024]

 PhD Students

-• Sami Abdul Sater [INRIA, from Oct 2023, QAT AEx Team]
+• Sami Abdul Sater [INRIA, QAT AEx Team]

 • Henry Bambury [DGA]

-• Hugo Beguinet [THALES, CIFRE]
+• Hugo Beguinet [THALES, until Oct 2024]

-• Nicolas Bon [CRYPTOEXPERTS, CIFRE]
+• Nicolas Bon [CRYPTOEXPERTS]

-• Paola De Perthuis [COSMIAN, CIFRE]
+• Paola De Perthuis [COSMIAN, until Aug 2024]

 • Guirec Lebrun [ANSSI]

-• Ngoc Ky Nguyen [ENS PARIS]
+• Ngoc Nguyen [ENS PARIS, until Sep 2024]

-• Rajarsi Pal [INRIA, from Dec 2023, QAT AEx Team]
+• Rajarsi Pal [INRIA, QAT AEx Team]

-• Robert Schädlich [ENS PARIS]
+• Robert Schadlich [ENS PARIS]

 Administrative Assistants